KristienN/KristienN/README.md

 - 🔭 I’m currently working on a new [React Blog Website](https://github.com/KristienN/untrapd-react-blog.git)!
 - 🌱 I’m currently learning [React JS](https://reactjs.org/)
 - 👯 I’m looking to collaborate with other software engineers and web devs
-- ⚡ Fun fact: I love to play football!⚽
+- ⚡ Fun fact: I'm a footballer!⚽